Ivar Smilga: Post-war career

 Smilga was dropped from the Central Committee in March 1921.
 Soon afterwards, he was appointed head of the Main Directorate for Fuel.
 He was also vice-chairman of the Vesenkha from 1921 to 1928, and of the Gosplan from 1924 to 1926.
-From 1925, he was a prominent supporter of the Left Opposition, one of only half a dozen oppositionists elected a full member of the Central Committee in December 1925 - despite the fact that in August 1925, Stalin complained about Smilga's influence in Gosplan and denounced him as a "fake economic leader."
-He was dismissed in June 1927 and transferred to Khabarovsk, in Siberia.
-His departure was the occasion for the last public demonstration against the Stalin regime, in which about a thousand people gathered at the railway to show solidarity.
+In December 1925, he was elected a full member of the Central Committee, although in August 1925, Stalin complained about Smilga's influence in Gosplan and denounced him as a "fake economic leader."

+At some point in 1926, or earlier, Smilga joined the Left Opposition, led by Trotsky.
+As head of the fuel administration, Smilga was one of the first soviet administrators to try draw up a plan for a section of soviet industry.
+As a believer in planning, he complained that "some elements of the state apparatus (and the apparatus is also in large measure a heritage of the old order) are against the plan in general."
+In May 1926 he declared: "We must force the industrialisation of the economy.
+Trotsky also argued for economic planning and rapid industrialisation.

+Smilga acted as spokesman for the opposition on economic affairs at the crucial meeting at which Trotsky was expelled from the Central Committee.
+In June 1927, Smilga was dismissed, and transferred to Khabarovsk, in Siberia, more than 5,000 miles from Moscow.
+On the day of his departure from Moscow ...

+Smilga returned to Moscow for the tenth anniversary of the Bolshevik revolution, on 7 November 1927, and organised a demonstration from his family's apartment opposite the Kremlin, hanging out portraits of Lenin, Trotsky and Zinoviev, and a banner saying "Let's Fulfill Lenin's Testament" (in which Lenin had called for Stalin to be removed from office).
+After his apartment had been forcibly entered and wrecked by Stalin's supporters, he attempted to continue protesting in the street, but was attacked, and arrested.
+He escaped from custody later in the day.

-Smilga was expelled from the Central Committee on 14 November 1927, expelled from the communist party in December, and deported to a remote area of Siberia.
+On 14 November, Smilga was expelled from the Central Committee.
+He was expelled from the communist party in December.
+In June 1928, he was sentenced for four years exile in Minusinsk, in Siberia.

 In July 1929, along with Yevgeni Preobrazhensky, Karl Radek, he renounced his support for the Left Opposition, citing the reason that Joseph Stalin's rise would have meant the application of much of the Left's recommended policies, and that the dangers the Soviet state faced, from the outside as well as from within, required their "return to the Party".
 About 400 other deportees followed their lead.
 His membership of the communist party was restored in 1930, and he was allowed to return to economic work.
 Trotskyist historian Pierre Broué suspected he was a member of the secret opposition bloc Trotsky, Zinoviev and Kamenev had created in 1932.